 Obesity is a condition that is associated with too much body fat.
-More than one-third of women in the United States have weights that fall in the obesity range.
 One measure of obesity is body-mass index (BMI) which is an estimate of body fat based on height and weight.
-A person is said to be obese when their BMI is 30 or higher.
-For someone who is 5 foot 6 inches tall, a healthy non-pregnant weight range is 115 to 154 pounds.
-This same person is considered obese at 186 or more pounds.
-You can find your healthy weight range at https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/english_bmi_calculator/bmi_calculator.html.
-If you do not have access to the internet, your local library can help.
+A person is said to be obese when their BMI is 30 or higher and overweight when their BMI is between 25 and 29.9.
+To learn what your healthy weight range is, visit the The Centers for Disease Control and Prevention website: https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/english_bmi_calculator/bmi_calculator.html

 What about weight gain during pregnancy?

 Weight gain during pregnancy is expected.
 The ideal amount of weight gain during pregnancy will vary with your pre-pregnancy BMI and the number of babies that you are carrying.
-Women who are overweight or obese may be encouraged to limit any weight gain during pregnancy.
-In general, a total weight gain of 15–25 pounds (lb) for overweight women (BMI=25–29.9) and 11–20 lb for obese women (BMI ≥ 30) is recommended.
-Please work closely with your healthcare provider to determine how much weight you should gain during pregnancy.
+People who are pregnant and overweight or obese may be encouraged to limit weight gain during pregnancy.
+In general, a total weight gain of 15–25 pounds for people who are overweight and 11–20 pounds for people who are obese is recommended during pregnancy.
+It is important to work closely with your healthcare providers to determine how much weight you should gain during pregnancy.

 Should I try to lose weight while pregnant?

 Weight loss is generally not recommended during pregnancy.
-Ideally, weight loss should be done prior to pregnancy.
-If you are already pregnant and overweight or obese, limiting weight gain may be recommended.
-Talk with your healthcare provider about your recommended weight gain, nutrition and exercise.
+Ideally, weight loss should be done before pregnancy.
+Losing even a small amount of weight can improve your overall health and pave the way for a healthier pregnancy.
+If you are already pregnant and overweight or obese, limiting your weight gain might be recommended.
+Talk with your healthcare provider about your recommended weight gain, nutrition, and exercise.

-Maternal obesity is not considered a reason for concern with breastfeeding.
-Be sure to talk to your health care provider about all of your breastfeeding questions.
+Obesity is not considered a reason for concern with breastfeeding.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-Studies have found that obesity in men can reduce fertility (make it harder for them to get a partner pregnant).
-In general, exposures that the fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have found that obesity in males can reduce fertility (make it harder for them to get a partner pregnant.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.